Mechanisms for belief elicitation without ground truth: Applied research

 \textcite{zhou_long-term_2019} study the effectiveness of the BTS for long-term energy price forecasts.
-However, the paper has some methodological flaws that limit the interpretability of its results.
+However, the paper has many methodological flaws.
 The authors elicit binned forecasts regarding future energy price changes from experts.
-That is, the experts select in which range their forecast lies.
-This makes sense as they are using the BTS to score answers, and the number of choices needs to be limited.
+That is, the experts report in which range their expectation lies.
+This makes sense as they are using the BTS to reward truthful reports, and the number of potential reports needs to be limited.
 However, the number of choices could arguably have been larger.
-The authors only provide 7 possible forecast bins, which relate to price changes in percent relative to 2015 prices.\footnote{The intervals are: $(-\infty;-16],[-15;-8],[-7;-3],[-2;2][3;7][8;15][16;\infty)$} The ranges are very large, have varying width, and are open to negative and positive infinity, making interpretation of the forecasts difficult (\cite{kruger_quantifying_2024}).
-The authors do not use proper scores or any other error measure for the observed outcomes and simply state the short-term forecasts (for which outcomes are available) "accurately predicted" outcomes.
+The authors only provide 7 possible choices, which relate to price changes in percent relative to 2015 prices.\footnote{The intervals are: $(-\infty;-16],[-15;-8],[-7;-3],[-2;2][3;7][8;15][16;\infty)$} The ranges are very large, have varying width, and are open to negative and positive infinity, making interpretation of the forecasts difficult \parencite{kruger_quantifying_2024}.
+The authors do not use proper scores or any other error measure for the observed outcomes and simply state the short-term forecasts (for which outcomes are available) \say{accurately predicted} outcomes.
 Given the absence of error measures or forecasting benchmarks, this statement lacks any meaning.
 Overall, the study completely ignored state-of-the-art forecasting techniques.
-The study does provide an interesting result in its own way, which the authors fail to discuss: The scores for different answers as calculated by the BTS are non-steadily decreasing across possible responses.
-For example, forecasting a crude oil price increase for Australia of 51\% or more would have yielded a high positive score.
-Forecasting an oil price increase of 11\% to 25\% would have too yielded a high positive score.
-However, forecasting an oil price increase of 26\% to 50\% would have yielded a negative score.
+The study does provide an interesting result in its own way, which the authors fail to discuss: The scores for different reports, as calculated by the BTS, are non-steadily decreasing across possible reports.
+An expert that predicts oil prices to increase by 51\% or more in Australia would have received a high positive score.
+An expert who predicted an oil price increase of 11\% to 25\% would have too received a high positive score.
+However, an expert who predicted an oil price increase of 26\% to 50\% would have gotten a negative score.
 This simply makes no sense.\footnote{A forecast of 26-50\% cannot be worse than both the predictions of 11-25\% and 51\%.
-This also implies that assumption regarding the BTS are violated because the BTS revives the logarithmic scoring rule, which is proper and single-peaked, when assumptions are met.} Furthermore, the authors show the study participants three videos outlining different future scenarios prior to eliciting beliefs.
-These videos are clearly a form of conceptual cues and may have affected forecasts (\cite{weingarten_primed_2016}).
-The authors carried out another almost identical study, using \textit{the same} scenarios to "stretch the thinking of survey participants (experts) and to help focus their minds [...]" to better forecast car-sharing market penetration (\cite{zhou_projected_2017}), but do not discuss or study the effects of these cues.
+This also implies that assumptions regarding the BTS are violated because the BTS revives the logarithmic scoring rule, which is proper and single-peaked, when assumptions are met.} Furthermore, the authors show the experts three videos outlining different future scenarios prior to eliciting beliefs.
+These videos are clearly a form of conceptual cues and may have affected reports \parencite{weingarten_primed_2016}.
+The authors carried out another study, using \textit{the same} scenarios to \say{stretch the thinking of survey participants and to help focus their minds [...]} to better forecast car-sharing market penetration \parencite{zhou_projected_2017}, but do not discuss or study the effects of these cues.